 - training officials through online courses, workshops and simulation exercises;

-- developing capacity on Internet governance, data, artificial intelligence, and other emerging tech issues;
+- developing capacity on Internet governance, cybersecurity, data, artificial intelligence, and other emerging tech issues;

 - promoting and developing digital tools for inclusive and impactful governance and policy-making.

-Over the years, Diplo has successfully trained over 6,400 alumni from over 200 countries and territories, including individuals working in governments, the private and civil sector, media, and academia.
+Over the years, Diplo has successfully trained over 6,600 alumni from 203 countries and territories, including individuals working in governments, the private and civil sector, media, and academia.